nuxeo/FunkLoad/doc/source/benching.rst

 =====================

-The same FunkLaod test can be turned into a load test, just by invoking the bench runner ``fl-run-bench``.
+The same FunkLoad test can be turned into a load test, just by invoking the bench runner ``fl-run-bench``.

 Page